Amir-manzouri/Stretching-of-myocardial-sample/README.md

 # Unit Cube Mechanics Simulation

-This repository contains a set of Python scripts for simulating various mechanical behaviors of a unit cube.
-The scripts demonstrate different aspects of continuum mechanics, including passive stretching, active contraction, and fiber-oriented deformation.
+This repository contains a set of Python scripts for simulating various mechanical behaviours of a unit cube, including passive stretching, active contraction, and fiber-oriented deformation.

 ## Scripts

 ### 1. Passive Stretching (`Passive_stretching.py`)

 This script simulates the uniaxial stretching of a unit cube by 50% in the x-direction.
-It uses the Guccione constitutive equation to model the passive mechanical behavior of the material.
+It uses the Guccione constitutive equation to model the passive mechanical behaviour of the material.

 Key features:
 - Calculates deformation gradient, right Cauchy-Green deformation tensor, and Green-Lagrange strain tensor